TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 }
 ```

-## CE3
+## Cats Effect 3

-The good news is that Cats effect 3 fixes these things and makes other things nicer as well! :)
+The good news is that CE3 fixes these things and makes other things nicer as well! :)
 Notably, `ContextShift` and `Blocker` are no more.

 ### Spawn